Are you making the most of your clients’ birthdays?

 - It should look like a birthday card.
 Not an advertisement for your hair or beauty business.

-- Choose a design suitable for both men and woman and different age groups.
-You might want a couple of designs if you’re a larger salon or spa.
+- Choose a design that’s suitable for both men and woman and different age groups.

 - Use the inside left page for your birthday promotion.
-Don’t forget to include unobtrusive terms and conditions.
+And don’t forget to include any terms and conditions.

 - Have your birthday greeting, business name and space for a handwritten message on the right-hand page.